 Science students are required to complete at least 12 credit points of mathematics and/or statistics.
-Most science students fulfill this requirement by taking 4 junior units of study.
+The choice depends on whether students are doing a major in Mathematics, Statistics, Financial Mathematics or Data Science, or taking mathematical units to satisfy a Science Degree Mathematics core requirement.

-Students with HSC Mathematics Extension 2 (or equivalent) will generally take MATH1901, MATH1902, MATH1903 and MATH1905.
+Students with HSC Mathematics Extension 2 (or equivalent) will generally take MATH1921, MATH1902, MATH1923 and MATH1905.
+For the Data Science major students will take MATH1921 or MATH1923 and MATH1902 and DATA1001.

-Students with HSC Mathematics Extension 1 (or equivalent) will generally take MATH1001, MATH1002, MATH1003 and either MATH1004 or MATH1005.
+Students with HSC Mathematics Extension 1 (or equivalent) will generally take MATH1021, MATH1002, MATH1023 and MATH1005.
+For the Data Science major students will take MATH1021 or MATH1023 and MATH1002 and DATA1001.

 Students with HSC Mathematics (or equivalent) will generally take MATH1011, MATH1015, MATH1013 and MATH1014.
 Students who are weak in calculus could consider substituting MATH1004 for MATH1013 in second semester.
+If DATA1001 is taken students will generally take MATH1011 or MATH1013 and MATH1014.